Commentary on the Convention on Certain Conventional Weapons

 • relationship to other provisions and treaties (where applicable);

-• preparatory discussions and negotiations (broken down by paragraph, if required);
+• preparatory discussions and negotiations;

 Contributors

-Authors of the Commentary are drawn from among practitioners and academics who have expertise on the CCW, either through participation in the drafting of the instruments, the meetings of HCPs or national implementation, or through published scholarly works.
+Contributors to the Commentary are drawn from among practitioners and academics who have expertise on the CCW, either through participation in the drafting of the instruments, the meetings of HCPs or national implementation, or through published scholarly works.

-Editors and
+Editors and Advisory Board

-Advisory Board
+Editorial Advisory Board